 A wonderful restaurant with a pleasant atmosphere and a high level service.
 It is very popular, so the table must be booked in advance.
 The cuisine is gorgeous, a real gourmet feast: a variety of cheeses and smoked meats, trout, potato croquettes, salads and many types of pizza.
 All kinds of toppings - from simple to the most expensive, such as Stilton cheese.

 Please note: the pizzeria is closed at Easter.

 Address: Via di San Francesco a Ripa 158, Trastevere

 Book a table: https://ivoatrastevere.it/en/

 The name of the restaurant is translated as “Ghostbusters”.
 The interior is designed in retro style, the institution itself is distinguished by almost home comfort.
 The staff is friendly, always help you choose a dish according to your tastes.
 And there is something to choose from!
 In addition to pizza, many types of pasta, snacks, first courses and desserts, a lot of hot sauces.
 The local pizza is baked in the form of ghosts, which looks extremely funny.

 Address: Via dei Cappellari 66, near the Spanish Steps

 You can enjoy the masterpieces of Neapolitan cuisine in the restaurant Gaudi.
-Here you can find both traditional options like Napoletana or Margherita, and pizzas with exquisite fillings, fruit ones too.
+Here you can find both traditional pizza (in Rome) like Napoletana or Margherita, and pizzas with exquisite fillings, fruit ones too.
 Do not overlook the snacks, especially bruschetta.
 One of its names in the menu is Kilometer Zero (Kilometro Zero), which sounds intriguing and tastes even better!